adoreblvnk/Shop4Free/readme.md

 #### SSL

-- the PEM password for running Shop4Free is `rnndmm`.
+- The PEM password for running Shop4Free is `rnndmm`.

 #### reCaptcha